santacodes/SecureEx/README.md

 # SecureEx
-An Extension to detect how safe a website is
+An Extension to detect authenticity and safety of a website